August 2022

 “One thing that must be considered when planning where these barrels will be stacked is the age of the barrels.
 Some of our wines are aged in several different vintages of barrels so we need to be careful not to get them all mixed up within our stacks.
 This is tricky because we also do not want a single lot of wine to be in multiple locations.
 Another consideration is the type of barrels (American 200L vs. French 225L, Bordeaux shape vs. Burgundy shape).
 The different sizes of barrels do not stack well together so we try to keep as many of the same shape and size together.
 This can be difficult when we want a certain percentage of new oak and old oak and American oak and French oak in the same wine.

-“Our lab manager/Enologist Hannah Hanlon and I have been working together on our barrel plan for this year.
+“Working together as a team, the winemaker, cellar master, and lab manager all contribute to the barrel plan for the year.
 As we had all of our barrel maps strewn across the table, we realized that the project seemed similar to solving a giant puzzle.
 Once we realized this, it became less daunting and more of a fun challenge.”

 Stay up-to-date with the latest RIDGE news, wine releases, and special offers – join our mailing list.